 • What are the conditions for the reuse of PFAS contaminated waste?

-Refer to the PFAS NEMP and the draft PFAS NEMP 2.0 which provides a section on reuse of PFAS contaminated materials.
-Also refer to the Interim position statement on PFAS (publication 1669) for further information on PFAS impacted soil.
+Refer to the PFAS NEMP which provides a section on reuse of PFAS contaminated materials.
 Please refer to these documents prior to contacting EPA to discuss appropriate reuse options.
 Additionally, where soil meets the requirements set out in EPA Designation - Classification of PFAS impacted soils, the soil will be classified as fill material.

 • What if I can't find a solution from this information?